This must be the 'decade of action' on climate change, John Kerry says

 However, most large emitters are not living up to that goal.

-On Tuesday, Kerry and Timmermans will discuss how the United States and the EU - the world’s second and third-largest emitters of greenhouse gases - can convince other big polluters to make tougher pledges to slash planet-warming emissions.
-The November U.N. summit serves as a deadline for countries to make those pledges.
+On Tuesday, Kerry and Timmermans discussed how the United States and the EU - the world’s second and third-largest emitters of greenhouse gases - can convince other big polluters to make tougher emissions-cutting pledges in time for the U.N. summit in November.

-The eight months leading up to the summit are “absolutely essential for all of us,” Kerry said.

 China last week announced a five-year plan that analysts said would see its emissions rise.
 India, Japan, Russia and Brazil are all under pressure to commit to faster emissions cuts.